sarahajuarez11/sarahajuarez11.github.io/_posts/2019-10-03-Linear-Regression-Model.md

 date: 2019-10-03
 header:
   image: "/images/anhui.jpg"
-excerpt: "In this project I implemented a linear regression model to predict the sound pressure in an anechoic wind tunnel."
+excerpt: "In this project I implemented a linear regression model using the ordinary least squares solution and then tested the model by computing the residual sum of squares error between the actual and predicted outcome variable"
 mathjax: "true"
 ---

 ## Predicting Sound Pressure in Wind Tunnel Using Linear Regression Model:

 The main purpose of this project was to predict the sound pressure in an anechoic wind tunnel.
-This was done using data from the Airfoil Self-Noise Data Set in the following UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise#.
+This was done using data from the Airfoil Self-Noise Data Set in the following UCI Machine Learning Repository: [link](https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise#.)
 The rows of these files represent the data samples, while columns 1-5 are the features and the sound pressure output is column 6, as described below:

 1. Frequency, in Hertz